felipecalgaro/raw-node-framework/README.md

 # ⚙️ Raw Node Framework

+## What I Learned

+- How Node frameworks work under the hood
+- How to implement middleware functionality from scratch using recursion
+- How to implement the logic behind selecting an endpoint given its route, params, method or all together
+  - E.g., the endpoint _GET /$userId/example/$postId_ should serve the request _GET /1/example/2_

+## Overview

 This is a project developed for studying purposes.
 Curious about how node frameworks such as _Express_ work, I tried to create my own from scratch.
 After all, just as Feynman once said, _"What I cannot create, I do not understand"_.

 ## Tests